Para0234/Risistar/README.md

 Risistar is a free Space Browsergame based on JKroepke's 2Moons, with many more functionalities, including an implementation of OPBE.

+Please note that the installation is currently not operational, as the install.sql doesn't reflect the actual state of the game.

+WARNING : FRENCH IS THE ONLY WORKING LANGUAGE AS OF RIGHT NOW

 ## Status of this project

 This project is under active development.